Joe Panik: 2014–2015

 Panik made his MLB debut on June 21, 2014, pinch-hitting for the pitcher in the eighth inning and drawing a walk against Arizona Diamondbacks relief pitcher Matt Stites in a game the Giants won 6–4.
 Panik's first Major League start came the next day, when he batted seventh and played second base.
 In his second at-bat in that game he registered his first MLB hit.
 Panik hit his first home run on August 22, against Doug Fister of the Washington Nationals.
 It was a three-run home run (one of Panik's four hits that night), which gave the Giants the lead in a game they eventually won 10–3.
 On September 1, Panik pinch-hit in the resumption of a game against the Colorado Rockies that began on May 22 but was suspended due to rain.
 Per MLB record-keeping policy, Panik's debut is formally recognized as May 22, 2014.

+Panik's five hits in his first two career postseason games are the most in Giants franchise history.
 On October 16, in the 2014 National League Championship Series, Panik hit a two-run home run in Game 5 to help lead the Giants to an eventual 6–3 victory over the Cardinals to advance to the 2014 World Series against the Royals.
 On October 29, in Game 7 of the World Series, the Giants beat the Kansas City Royals 3–2 to win the series.
 In the bottom of the third inning with a runner on first, Panik made a diving stop on a ball up the middle and flipped the ball with his glove to shortstop Brandon Crawford to get the lead runner out.
 Crawford then threw to first to try to get a sliding Eric Hosmer out.
 Initially, Hosmer was called safe on the play, but after a three-minute replay review, the call was overturned for the 4–6–3 double play.
 It was the first-ever overturned call in the World Series since the replay review system was implemented, and the double play was regarded by multiple sportswriters as one of the most spectacular plays in World Series history.